drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 Every `source_target` submission receives metrics indicating attack quality and image quality.

+### Judging

+Winners are defined based on the best metrics from all of submitted 90 attack pairs.

+The main competition metric is Confidence with Stealthiness used as the tie-breaker metric.

 ### <a name='requirements'></a>Face recognition evasion track submission requirements
 A valid face recognition evasion evasion submission consists of the following: